pygame/pygame/docs/reST/ref/display.rst

 functions ``pygame.display.mode_ok()``, ``pygame.display.list_modes()``, and
 ``pygame.display.Info()`` to query information about the display.

-Once the display Surface is created, the functions from this module effect the single existing display.
+Once the display Surface is created, the functions from this module affect the single existing display.
 The Surface becomes invalid if the module is uninitialized.
 If a new display mode is set, the existing Surface will automatically switch to operate on the new display.

-Then the display mode is set, several events are placed on the pygame event queue. ``pygame.QUIT`` is sent when the user has requested the program to shutdown.
+When the display mode is set, several events are placed on the pygame event queue. ``pygame.QUIT`` is sent when the user has requested the program to shutdown.
 The window will receive ``pygame.ACTIVEEVENT`` events as the display gains and loses input focus.
 If the display is set with the